The Big List of Content Marketing Acronyms

 SEO: Search Engine Optimization

+SEO is an unpaid marketing tactic.
 This is the process of making your website and pages easy-to-find in search engines.
-From researching and including key words, to writing a meta titles and descriptions, to inserting outside links, to the way the content is organized, there are seemingly endless ways to optimize a website or webpage so it attracts search engine traffic.
-SEO is an unpaid marketing tactic.
+SEO includes actions such as keyword research, writing meta titles and descriptions, inserting external links, organizing content and so much more.
+There are seemingly endless ways to optimize a website or webpage to attract organic traffic.
+However, creating high-quality content is one of the most important SEO factors.

 According to Search Engine Land, search engine marketing “is the process of gaining website traffic by purchasing ads on search engines.”
 The term “paid search” is used interchangeably with SEM.
 When talking about both SEO and SEM, use the term “search marketing.”